nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Author: Joseph Lee

-Revision: January 2021
+Revision: May 2021

 ## Introduction

 Supporting new technologies can be fun and challenging, especially a new operating system version that changes how people perform certain tasks and introduces new ways of keeping up with changes.
 This is more so when it comes to letting screen readers support new operating systems such as Windows 10, which brings new ways of interacting with a computer, new set of apps and technologies, and accessibility improvements and challenges.
 NVDA includes solid support for Windows 10, including Microsoft Edge, the new Start menu, navigation in universal apps and so on, all made possible thanks to collaboration between users, Microsoft, NV Access and others, part of which involves the add-on we will meet in this article.

-In NVDA Add-on Internals: Windows 10 App Essentials, we'll look at how this add-on came about, how it works, and go over recommendations from the add-on author (me) regarding accessibility practices.
+In NVDA Add-on Internals: Windows 10 App Essentials, we'll look at how this add-on came about, how it works, its development, and go over recommendations from the add-on author (me) regarding accessibility practices.
 You'll also glimpse how UI Automation works at a high level, how features start out as an add-on component and end up as an NVDA feature and so on.

 To download the add-on, visit https://addons.nvda-project.org/addons/wintenApps.en.html.
 The source code for this add-on can be found at https://github.com/josephsl/wintenApps.
 As Windows 10 and universal apps are UI Automation universes, it is essential that you know some things about UIA, which are covered later.

 Disclaimer: Despite the article text and knowledge that's contained within, I (Joseph Lee, the add-on author) do not work for NV Access nor Microsoft.

 Note: some of the features described may change as Windows 10 and NVDA development progresses.
-As of August 2020 revision, features from upcoming NVDA 2020.3 release and recent Windows Insider Preview builds are documented for reference purposes.
+As of May 2021 revision, features from upcoming NVDA 2021.1 release and recent Windows Insider Preview builds are documented for reference purposes.
 Also, when refering to Windows 10 updates, release ID (YYMM) is used instead of using marketing label unless specified (for example, Version 1709 instead of Fall Creators Update, or 20H2 instead of 2009).

 Copyright: Microsoft Windows, Windows 10, Windows API, UI Automation, Microsoft Edge, Universal Windows Platform (UWP) and related technologies are copyright Microsoft Corporation.
 NVDA is copyright NV Access.
 Windows 10 App Essentials add-on is copyright 2015-2021 Joseph Lee and contributors, released under GPL 2.